traumweh/duckypad_daemon/README.md

 are contained inside the actual app name, window title and process name of the active window.
 This way, one can specify a fallback rule that is a sort of catch-all, by specifying an empty string for all fields.

-The daemon also detects write-events to the config file and will automatically reload it.
-This means that new rules will apply with no restart of the daemon required but just by waiting a couple of seconds.

 If you want to use a different config file or use a different location simply run the daemon with the `-c, --config` option and pass a file-path (NOTE: not a directory path!) to it:
 ```